glozir/GloziChat/README.md

   4. Run the server.py file by typing "python server.py" and pressing enter.
   5. Open a new terminal window or run the client.py file on a different computer.
   6. Run the client.py file by typing "python client.py" and pressing enter.
-  7. join an existing session or create a new session.
+  7. join an existing session or create a new session (to join a session double click on it).
   8. Begin communicating with other users within the session.

   Note: If you want to run multiple clients on the same machine, each client must be run in a separate terminal window.